 1 Writings on denigration can be found in a range of fields.
-See for example Sharyl Attkisson, The Smear: How Shady Political Operatives and Fake News Control What You See, What You Think, and How You Vote (New York: HarperCollins, 2017) on denigration as a tool in US political campaigning; Sam Keen, Faces of the Enemy: Reflections of the Hostile Imagination (San Francisco: Harper & Row, 1986) on derogatory images of the enemy in wartime; Wolf Wolfensberger, A Brief Introduction to Social Role Valorization: A High-Level Concept for Addressing the Plight of Societally Devalued People, and for Structuring Human Services, 3d ed.
-(Syracuse, NY: Training Institute for Human Service Planning, Leadership & Change Agentry (Syracuse University), 1998) on devaluation of people with disabilities guilt by association, demeaning pictures, and negative labelling.
+See for example Sharyl Attkisson, The Smear: How Shady Political Operatives and Fake News Control What You See, What You Think, and How You Veta (New York: HarperColling, 2017) on

+Think, and How You Vote (New York: HarperCollins, 2017) on denigration as a tool in US political campaigning; Sam Keen, Faces of the Enemy: Reflections of the Hostile Imagination (San Francisco: Harper & Row, 1986) on derogatory images of the enemy in wartime; Wolf Wolfensberger, A Brief Introduction to Social Role Valorization: A High-Level Concept for Addressing the Plight of Societally Devalued People, and for Structuring Human Services, 3d ed.
+(Syracuse, NY: Training Institute for Human Service Planning, Leadership & Change Agentry (Syracuse University), 1998) on devaluation of people with guilt by association, demeaning pictures, and negative labelling.
 The key feature of these devaluation techniques is the fostering of negative images in people's minds.